How do you afford to travel?

 In the simplest terms: I left my ad agency job for a less demanding corporate gig and spent six months working nine to five while collecting freelance contracts, launching a website, and thinking through a business plan in my spare time.
 Once I had enough freelance clients that I couldn’t possibly take another, I quit my full-time job and, with a combination of nervous and elated energy, started building and running my business full-time.

 Yes!
-Luna has been to over 15 countries in the last four years.
+Luna has been to 17+ countries in the last four years.
 In the simplest terms, taking Luna with me means:

 1) Researching dog travel requirements for a country I want to travel to (you can usually find these on embassy websites).